Free trade isn't forever: USDA tariff tracker removes fictional Wakanda as country

 “I definitely did a double take,” he said.
 “I Googled Wakanda to make sure it was actually fiction, and I wasn’t misremembering.
 I mean, I couldn’t believe it.”

-There were hundreds of data inputs for Wakanda, a nation that first appeared in the July 1966 Marvel comic Fantastic Four #52 and is home to superhero Black Panther.
-Different commodity groups offered on drop down menus range from fresh vegetables and unroasted coffee beans to essential oils and livestock.
+There were hundreds of data inputs for Wakanda, a nation that first appeared in the July 1966 Marvel comic Fantastic Four #52.
+Different commodity groups offered on drop-down menus range from fresh vegetables and unroasted coffee beans to essential oils and livestock.

 Each commodity group had separate entries that provide details on the tariffs for each product.

-Yellow potatoes appear to maintain a “0.5 cent/kg” base rate when shipped in from the fictional East Africa nation, while frozen Chinese water chestnuts are tariff free if the United States decided to import them from Wakanda.
-Cows are also tariff free.
+Yellow potatoes had to maintain a “0.5 cent/kg” base rate when shipped in from the fictional East African nation, while frozen Chinese water chestnuts were tariff free if the U.S. decided to import them from Wakanda.
+Cows were also tariff free.

 The website notes, however, that the “information displayed is not official and should only be used as a general reference.
 Each importing countries customs office maintains the right for final determination of tariff treatment.”

-It appears that Wakanda was listed as a free trade country with the United States sometime after June 10, according to the Internet Archive.
+It appears that Wakanda was listed as a free trade country with the U.S. sometime after June 10, according to the Internet Archive.

-The USDA did not respond to multiple requests for comment on Wednesday morning, but Wakanda was removed from the website prior to 2 p.m.
-ET.

-Marvel also did not respond when asked how they felt that their fictional nation appeared to have negotiated a temporary trade agreement with the United States.
+Marvel did not respond when asked about the fictional nation's apparent temporary trade agreement with the U.S.

-Tseng said he hoped to soon find some answers, but has hit a series of dead ends.
+Tseng said earlier in the day he was stumped by the discovery.

 “I was trying to figure out whether this is someone at the USDA making a joke or if it’s a developer who accidentally left it in, but I’m not sure,” he said.